diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

-This project's primary objective is to uncover how widespread Python class pollution is and to empower developers with tooling to detect it.
+This project's primary objective is to uncover how widespread Python class pollution is and to empower developers with tooling to detect vulnerable code.

 Furthermore, this project also aims to generate awareness for class pollution amongst the Python developer community.